Shokz OpenDots One

 • Battery life is 10 hours on Shokz OpenDots One and 11 hours on Shokz OpenFit 2 Plus.

-• Battery life of charging case is 30 hours on Shokz OpenDots One and 37 hours on Shokz OpenFit 2 Plus.
+• Battery life of the charging case is 30 hours on Shokz OpenDots One and 37 hours on Shokz OpenFit 2 Plus.

 • Charge time is 1 hour on Shokz OpenDots One and 2 hours on Shokz OpenFit 2 Plus.